vdavez/website/md/projects.md

 ## Code Projects of Note

+### Coding for Lawyers

+[Coding for Lawyers](http://codingforlawyers.com) is an effort to teach the basics of web development to lawyers.
+Some may question whether the world needs more lawyers, but it is indisputable that the world needs more legal hackers!

 ### SCOTUS_Servo

 [@SCOTUS_servo](https://twitter.com/scotus_servo) is a project to keep track of Supreme Court opinions and, specifically, to identify changes in them.
 Here is [a presentation about @SCOTUS_servo](https://esq.io/presentations/scotus-servo-presentation.html) and [here is the source code](https://github.com/vzvenyach/scotus-servo).
 It is built using Node.